swapp1990/doctor-ai-appointment/README.md

-# Doctor's AI Assistant
+# Doctor AI Appointment

 ## Project Overview

-The Doctor's AI Assistant is a Flask-based application that integrates with the Twilio API for voice-enabled operations and the OpenAI API for natural language processing.
+The Doctor AI Appointment is a Flask-based application that integrates with the Twilio API for voice-enabled operations and the OpenAI API for natural language processing.
 It allows patients to schedule an appointment with a healthcare provider using voice commands.
 The system also sends SMS confirmations to the patients.

 ## Features